Aylur/gnim/docs/jsx.md

 > [!WARNING]
 >
-> Initial values this way can not be passed to the constructor and are set
+> Initial values this way cannot be passed to the constructor and are set
 > **after**.
-This means construct only properties like `css-name` can not be
+This means construct only properties like `css-name` cannot be set.
-> set.

 ```tsx
 <Gtk.DropDown